-Another new park is coming to 2400 Yonge St., just a few blocks away from this one.
-Visit its project page to learn more and get involved.
+Another new park is coming to 2400 Yonge Street, just a few blocks away from this one.
+Visit its project page to learn more.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Hakima Hoseini at 416-395-0242.